 We spent 3 months exploring Baja California, Mexico and these are the campgrounds that we stayed at.
 Camping Baja California takes you to RV parks, spectacular beach camping and down a few dirt roads to find amazing campgrounds and Baja camping spots.
+Please note this was a few years ago and things do change but I know most of these parks are still open – but it is always good to have a back up plan in Baja – in case campsites are full or your rig doesn’t fit.

 Table of Contents